-The principals that govern typographic design on the printed page don't always transfer to the digital screen.
-In web development, we don't need to worry about maximizing words per page or minimizing total page count.
+The principles that govern typographic design on the printed page don't always transfer to the digital screen.
+In web development, we don't need to worry about maximizing words per page or minimizing the total page count.
 The economies of the printed page aren't relevant on the web.
 For digital developers and designers, the possibilities are nearly endless.

 And therein lies the problem.
-Our vast range of possibilities are also available to our readers (like you, right now), who can read text on a smartphone, tablet, laptop, or an ultrawide 8K display in vertical orientation.
+Our vast range of possibilities is also available to our readers (like you, right now), who can read text on a smartphone, tablet, laptop, or an ultrawide 8K display in a vertical orientation.
 Whereas the printed page is invariably defined (text is typeset after all), the digital viewport is a shapeshifting specter, forever haunting our designs.

 How do you ensure that your text is comfortable to read on any viewport?